 4. They Think Their Behavior Doesn’t Hurt Anyone

 Operation Varsity Blues sickened everyone and has placed a spotlight on how some people with wealth justify their self-interest, even at the expense of others.
 Research shows that people will go to great lengths to rationalize their lack of integrity and maintain their higher status.
-In the case of cheating for their children, parents morally disengaged because they wanted successful kids to reflect well on themselves.
+In the case of cheating for their children, parents are morally disengaged because they wanted successful kids to reflect well on themselves.

 Their behavior hurt others because their children were placed ahead of those who worked hard to get good grades and didn’t have rich parents to buy their way into an Ivy League school.
 People who lie, cheat, and bribe hurt everyone around them and they are either stupid or narcissistic if they don’t realize it.